hadkrad/Portfolio/README.md

 Here are some video demos of projects I've made with some of my students at Coding Minds Academy

 <p><a href="https://www.loom.com/share/aebeec12226547c59433e9e997209474">
-Pose-Search with Google's Mediapipe API
+Pose-Search with Google's Mediapipe API (Most proud of this one)
 </a></p>

 <p><a href="https://www.loom.com/share/295bd546ccf446068b3d0fe7e494b7ed">